Visit Heidelberg, Germany

 While visiting Heidelberg, it’s impossible to miss the old castle, keeping diligent watch over the town from high on a hillside.
 The sprawling fortress is accessible by a funicular that will drop you off right at the castle.
 Partially in ruins, the castle features varied architecture, and you’ll see some sections featuring a more detailed Renaissance style and others a straightforward medieval look.

-You can explore the exterior of the building as part of the Heidelberg walking tour we can arrange, or we can schedule a separate privately guided tour of the interior, where you’ll find the world’s largest wine barrel, capable of holding more than 200,000 bottles of wine.
+You can explore the exterior of the building as part of the Heidelberg walking tour we can arrange, or we can schedule a separate privately guided tour of the interior, where you’ll find the world’s largest wine barrel, capable of holding the equivalent of more than 200,000 bottles of wine.

 You'll stroll the same path as some of the greatest minds of the German Romantic era when you meander along the Philosopher’s Walk.
 Originally just a rough path through vineyards, it now features informational plaques, manicured gardens and benches where you can stop to enjoy the view.